ColtonSilvaonKnoxKontor/VaginaFuck/README.md

   </tr>
   <tr>
     <td> @ </td>
-    <td> output a character; but this time, it generates the “out.vfto” file (extension name “vrto” means VaginalFuckTextOutput) and it writes the character. </td>
+    <td> output a character; but this time, it generates the fixed name “out.vfto” file (extension name “vfto” means VaginalFuckTextOutput) and it writes the character. </td>
     <td> Write the character of the current cell directly on the provided file </td>
   </tr>
   <tr>